cucapra/diospyros/evaluation/README.md

 - **Timeout ablation study (Figure 5)** Ablation study on a single kernel (10×10 by 10×10 `MatMul`) over a range of equality saturation timeouts.
-- **Application case study (Section 5.6)** Speedup of an open source computer vision application (Theia Structure From Motion library) with a single kernel compiled by Diospyros(QR decomposition).
+- **Application case study (Section 5.6)** Speedup of an open source computer vision application (the [Theia][] structure-from-motion library) with a single kernel compiled by Diospyros (QR decomposition).

 We have split this artifact into two components:
 1. **Diospyros compiler.** This is our publicly available compiler that